Tavares Strachan

-Tavares Henderson Strachan (born December 16, 1979) is a Bahamian-born conceptual artist.
+Tavares Henderson Strachan (born 1979) is a Bahamian conceptual artist.
 His contemporary multi-media installations investigate science, technology, mythology, history, and exploration.
 He lives and works in New York City and Nassau, Bahamas.

 Early life and education

-Strachan was born in Nassau, Bahamas on December 16, 1979.
-Strachan was introduced to the arts as a child through his family’s involvement in Junkanoo, a historical annual parade and cultural celebration incorporating live music, dance, and elaborate costumes hand-made by competing groups.
+Strachan was born in Nassau, Bahamas, on December 16, 1979.
+He was introduced to the arts as a child through his family’s involvement in Junkanoo, a historical annual parade and cultural celebration incorporating live music, dance, and elaborate costumes hand-made by competing groups.

 Initially a painter, Strachan earned his Associate of Fine Arts degree from the College of the Bahamas in 1999.
 In 2000, he moved to the United States to enroll in the glass department at the Rhode Island School of Design, where he began to pursue more conceptual projects that would foreground the prevalent themes and minimalist aesthetic of his later work.
 After completing his Bachelor of Fine Arts degree at the Rhode Island School of Design in 2003, Strachan went on to earn his Master of Fine Arts degree in Sculpture from Yale University in 2006.